Interested in Your Own Personally Branded Magazine? Click Here!

 Wholesaler

-Wholesalers shop for investment options which they then offer to other, more moneyed investors.
-They’ll conduct an initial negotiation, then put the property under contract with the option to assign it to another investor with whom the transaction will be completed.
+Wholesalers shop for investment options, which they then offer to other, more moneyed investors.
+They’ll conduct an initial negotiation before putting the property under contract, typically with an option to assign it to another investor with whom the transaction will be completed.

 Short-term investors are focused on purchasing a home as inexpensively as possible, then adding value with improvements, repairs, and enhanced marketing.
 They’ll then sell the newly rehabbed or renovated property to another buyer for profit—often within weeks or months.